mdancho84/mdancho84.github.io/_posts/2018-04-18-keras-lstm-sunspots-time-series-prediction.md

 ## Applications in Business

 Time series prediction (forecasting) has a dramatic effect on the top and bottom line.
 In business, we could be interested in predicting which day of the month, quarter, or year that large expenditures are going to occur or we could be interested in understanding how the consumer price index (CPI) will change over the course of the next six months.
 These are common questions that impact organizations both on a microeconomic and macroeconomic level.
-While the data set used in this tutorial is not a "business" data set, it shows the power of the __tool-problem fit__, meaning that using the right tool for the job can offer tremendous improvements in accuracy. __The net result is Increased prediction accuracy ultimately leads to quantifiable improvements to the top and bottom line__.
+While the data set used in this tutorial is not a "business" data set, it shows the power of the __tool-problem fit__, meaning that using the right tool for the job can offer tremendous improvements in accuracy. __The net result is increased prediction accuracy ultimately leads to quantifiable improvements to the top and bottom line__.

 ## Long Short-Term Memory (LSTM) Models

 A __Long Short-Term Memory (LSTM) model__ is a powerful type of recurrent neural network (RNN).
 The blog article, ["Understanding LSTM Networks"](http://colah.github.io/posts/2015-08-Understanding-LSTMs/), does an excellent job at explaining the underlying complexity in an easy to understand way.
-Here's an image depicting the LSTM internal cell archetecture that enables it to persist for long term states (in addition to short term), which traditional RNN's have difficulty with:
+Here's an image depicting the LSTM internal cell architecture that enables it to persist for long term states (in addition to short term), which traditional RNN's have difficulty with:

 <img src="/assets/2018-04-18-keras-lstm-sunspots/LSTM3-chain.png" style="width: 50%; height: 50%"/>

 <p class="text-center date">Source: <a href="http://colah.github.io/posts/2015-08-Understanding-LSTMs/">Understanding LSTM Networks</a></p>

 LSTMs are quite useful in time series prediction tasks involving __autocorrelation__, the presence of correlation between the time series and lagged versions of itself, because of their ability to maintain state and recognize patterns over the length of the time series.
 The recurrent architecture enables the states to persist, or communicate between updates of the weights as each epoch progresses.
-Further, the LSTM cell archecture enhances the RNN by enabling long term persistence in addition to short term, which is fascinating!
+Further, the LSTM cell architecture enhances the RNN by enabling long term persistence in addition to short term, which is fascinating!

 In Keras, LSTM's can be operated in a "stateful" mode, which according to the Keras documentation: